cbrown24/trade-aggregator/README.md

 -   Memory consumption and Big O notation are important.
 Your solution will be profiled withy several input files.
 ```

-I have also assumed that:
+additional:
--	duplicate tradeId's should be skipped
+-	duplicate tradeId's are skipped
--	finding a higher number of trades than expected should cause the group to be rejected
+-	finding a higher number of trades than expected causes the group to be rejected

 ## Solution
 Developed in Python3.8.1